 Health insurance is typically the cornerstone of any benefits package.
 Companies should make sure they’re offering comprehensive coverage that meets all of their employees’ needs.
 Employees needs could include medical insurance, dental insurance, vision insurance, mental health support, and even life insurance depending on the size of your business.

 An important consideration when deciding on a health insurance package that makes sense for your business is the cost-sharing ratio with employees.
 In other words, how much of the premium they are expected to pay versus what your business will cover.

 Anonymous employee surveys help to identify what type of coverage your employees feel is necessary for them to access for themselves and their dependents.
 It is also a good way to assess what they’re understanding of health insurance is.

 Know where your employees stand regarding knowledge and expectations of health benefits.
+This understanding is crucial for effective employee benefits communication.
 Getting a feel for employees benefits literacy will help you communicate your initiatives in a more productive way.
 This insight will also allow you to create a package that meets their needs and helps retain quality talent.

 2. Retirement plans

 Offering a retirement plan such as a 401(k) is an excellent way to help your employees save for the future.
 Employees will have access to tax-advantaged savings as well.